 I am currently a member of the Editorial Board for Sequential Analysis and an Associate Editor for Statistical Methodology.

-For the School of Mathematical Sciences, I am the programme director for the BSc degree in Mathematics, Statistics and Financial Economics, and a London Taught Course Centre Representative.
+For the School of Mathematical Sciences, I am a London Taught Course Centre Representative and a member of the Committee of Professors of Statistics.

 I have a BSc degree from Portsmouth Polytechnic, and MSc and DPhil degrees from the University of Oxford.
 I came to my present job at Queen Mary in 2005, and immediately before that was a Senior Lecturer in Statistics at the University of Sussex.
 During 1993-95, I was a Visiting Assistant Professor at the University of Michigan and was awarded a Fulbright Scholarship Grant in connection with the visit.
 Since 1993, I have been a Chartered Statisticican, and, since 1998, a Chartered Mathematician.
 I am a Fellow of the Royal Statistical Society and of the Institute of Mathematics and its Applications, and a Member of the Biometric Society, the International Society for Clinical Biostatistics and the Bernoulli Society.